 You Need To Make A Serious Decision

-You are not going to have a lot of time to make a decision of whether or not to take the offered test (the officer chooses the test he or she wants to offer).
-Importantly, the officer should give you between 10-15 minutes to attempt to contact an attorney.
+You are not going to have a lot of time to make a decision of whether to take the offered test (the officer chooses the test they want to offer).
+Importantly, the officer should give you between 10 to 15 minutes to attempt to contact an attorney.
 Even after speaking to an attorney, this is not an easy decision.
-Refuse and you will lose your license to drive pretrial and it may be an aggravator.
-If you take the test, however, you are giving the Commonwealth a number that they will use to attempt to prove your guilt.
+Refuse, and you will lose your license to drive pretrial and it may then also qualify as an aggravator.
+If you take the test, however, you are giving the commonwealth a number that it will use to attempt to prove your guilt.
 You will have to make a decision suited to your needs.
-The chart below gives you a rough estimate of your BAC depending on your body weight and the number of drinks consumed.
-Remember, this is only an estimate, and there are a myriad of factors that actually go into determining your real BAC.

 Now that you know a little bit about what you are facing if convicted of DUI, we should talk about how our attorneys defend a DUI at The Law Office of Marvin Knorr & Associates.
 DUI defense is centered around the officer who arrested you and any test to determine your alcohol concentration.
 In Kentucky, all police officers are required to attend training at Eastern Kentucky University’s Department of Criminal Justice Training.
 As part of their initial training, they will receive substantial DUI enforcement training.